 Howard Pyle The Adventures of Robin Hood

 This is a painting inspired by the conversations I have with my students, when we talk about color as an element of the narrative...how important proper research is.
 In order to achieve believability, one must bathe themselves in authenticity.
-Walk through the woods, draw fro life.
+Walk through the woods, draw from life.
 Attend a Renaissance Fair reenactment.
 Put it all together with a good story and shake it up, take your time, and give attention to the details.
 This painting was painted on a gessoed 30x40 panel, with a monochromatic underpainting and then build up colors and textures carefully.
 This painting is for sale, along with prints of the image at: https://www.wimmerswoods.com/prints

 "The Best Journeys Take you Home"